-Three Thai processed-food exporters are facing prosecution in the US for using pirated software in their production processes.
+Three Thai processed-food exporters face prosecution in the US for using pirated software in their production processes.

-Kullanee Issadisai, acting Intellectual Property Department director general, told Spring News Arkansas attorney general had told the department the three Thai manufacturers of canned corn and fruit juice had been accused of violating the US Unfair Competition Act.
+Arkansas attorney general Dustin McDaniel informed Kullanee Issadisai, acting Intellectual Property Department director general, that the manufacturers were accused of violating the US Unfair Competition Act.

-In 2012, Narong Seafood, a Thai frozen food exporter, was prosecuted under the law in the US state of Massachusetts.
-It alleged the company was unfairly selling and delivering products in the state by illegally using pirated software without paying the appropriate licensing fees.
+In 2012, Narong Seafood, a Thai frozen food exporter, was prosecuted under this law in Massachusetts.
+It was alleged that the company was using pirated software to sell and deliver products in the state, without paying the appropriate licensing fees.

-Ms Kullanaee warned Thai exporters to pay attention to this law and stop using prirated software in their workplaces and factories.
+Ms Kullanaee warned Thai exporters to pay attention to this law and stop using pirated software in their workplaces and factories.